Tuesday, January 23, 2018

 Bloomington on Two Wheels

-There are few things more iconic in Bloomington, IN than basketball hoops and Bobby Knight, but one of them is most certainly its cycling scene.
+There are few things more iconic in Bloomington than basketball hoops and Bobby Knight, but one of them is most certainly its cycling scene.
 Tucked into the hills of Southern Indiana, Bloomington’s terrain can be compared more to that of the rolling hills of North Carolina or Georgia than to the flat farm fields of the upper half of the state.
-Whether you’re looking to go out for a leisurely ride around town, get a few laps in at Indiana’s first mountain bike park, or are searching for your Breaking Away moment in the Little 500, the Bloomington cycling scene has it all.
+Whether you’re looking to go out for a leisurely ride around town, get a few laps in at Indiana’s first mountain bike park, or are searching for your Breaking Away moment during the Little 500, the Bloomington cycling scene has it all.

 “You can get anywhere in Bloomington on a bike,” Shannon Johnson, a local rider, said.
 “I think Bloomington has done a great job of merging and mapping out routes for everyone from commuter cyclists to people who want a little more of a challenge.”

 Not only does the city of Bloomington make sure the routes and roads are up to par with what the riders want, but the Bloomington Bicycle Club (BBC) and Hoosier Mountain Bike Association (HMBA) also hold rides every week to help those who aren’t familiar with the routes get acquainted.

 “It’s nice to have someone show you the ropes and the routes in Bloomington,” Johnson said.
 “It’s fun to get lost out in Bloomington; it makes for many great adventures and you’ll always make it back, but I think it’s good to have a mentor, and the local clubs are perfect for that.”